 Addressing child custody issues during the divorce can be a difficult process for any family.
 However, those who have a special-needs child will likely face additional complexities.
 Some of these children have frequent medical appointments or therapy sessions.
 Others require regular in-home care.
 And many need specialized equipment in the home.
 Issues such as these can have a significant impact on physical custody, legal custody and parenting time.

 As a parent, dealing with matters of child custody will likely be the most difficult aspect of your divorce.
 However, if you or your spouse seeks to relocate with your children, the matter can quickly intensify into a high-stress legal battle.
 When this happens, it is time to call upon an experienced family law attorney.

 “The kid stays in the picture.” — It’s more than a phrase or a movie title.
 At the Jim Ross Law Group, P.C., it’s the way we handle family law matters.
 We know that children come first so when we work with parents, we do everything possible within the scope of the law to help parents protect the best interests of their children.

 Child Custody Lawyers: Handling Difficult Disputes with Responsibility

 Issues in Managing Conservatorship: Physical and Legal Custody

 In the State of Texas, conservatorship is the legal term that describes matters of child custody.
 There are two types of conservatorships.
 Possessory conservators only have the right to visitation with their children.
 Managing conservatorship, however, can be given to one or both parents, and bestows the rights and responsibilities of:

-Call our law firm today at 817-275-4100 or schedule a free consultation.
+Call our law firm today at 817-275-4100 or schedule a consultation.
 We recently had a client tell us “I love having my child custody lawyers near me!”
 With offices in Arlington, Dallas, and Fort Worth we are able serve the entire DFW Metroplex.